mossaab3/mossaab3/README.md

 - 🎓 **Education**:
   - **Master’s in Automatic Systems** from Paris-Saclay University
-  - **Engineering Degree in Automation** from National Polytechnic School of Agiers
+  - **Engineering Degree in Automation** from National Polytechnic School of Algiers
 - 💼 **Current Role**: R&D Robotics Engineer, focusing on autonomous robot navigation and control systems.

 ---